Museum of Modern Art: History

-Heckscher and other buildings (1929–1939)
+Early years (1929–1939)

-The idea for the Museum of Modern Art was developed in 1929 primarily by Abby Aldrich Rockefeller (wife of John D. Rockefeller, Jr.) and two of her friends, Lillie P. Bliss and Mary Quinn Sullivan.
+The idea for the Museum of Modern Art was developed in 1929 primarily by Abby Aldrich Rockefeller, wife of John D. Rockefeller Jr., and two of her friends, Lillie P. Bliss and Mary Quinn Sullivan.
 They became known variously as "the Ladies" or "the adamantine ladies".
 They rented modest quarters for the new museum in the Heckscher Building at 730 Fifth Avenue in Manhattan, and it opened to the public on November 7, 1929, nine days after the Wall Street Crash.

 Abby Rockefeller had invited A. Conger Goodyear, the former president of the board of trustees of the Albright Art Gallery in Buffalo, New York, to become president of the new museum.
 Abby became treasurer.
 At the time, it was America's premier museum devoted exclusively to modern art, and the first of its kind in Manhattan to exhibit European modernism.
 One of Rockefeller's early recruits for the museum staff was the noted Japanese-American photographer Soichi Sunami (at that time best known for his portraits of modern dance pioneer Martha Graham), who served the museum as its official documentary photographer from 1930 until 1968.

 Goodyear enlisted Paul J. Sachs and Frank Crowninshield to join him as founding trustees.
 Sachs, the associate director and curator of prints and drawings at the Fogg Museum at Harvard University, was referred to in those days as a "collector of curators".
-Goodyear asked him to recommend a director, and Sachs suggested Alfred H. Barr, Jr., a promising young protégé.
+Goodyear asked him to recommend a director, and Sachs suggested Alfred H. Barr Jr., a promising young protégé.
 Under Barr's guidance, the museum's holdings quickly expanded from an initial gift of eight prints and one drawing.
 Its first successful loan exhibition was in November 1929, displaying paintings by Van Gogh, Gauguin, Cézanne, and Seurat.